humanmade/altis-media/docs/asset-manager-framework.md

 ```

 For a more complete example using Unsplash see the [AMF Unsplash integration plugin](https://github.com/humanmade/amf-unsplash) for reference.

+Depending on the API you are querying the way to find the total number of items available may vary, typically they are provided in query response headers.

 ### Dynamic Image Resizing